Luke Cook

-Luke Cook (born 19 December 1986) is an Australian actor, director, writer, and content creator, known for his role as Lucifer in Chilling Adventures of Sabrina.
+Luke Cook (born 19 December 1986) is an Australian actor, director, writer, and content creator, known for his role as Lucifer in the Netflix series Chilling Adventures of Sabrina.

 Early life

 Cook was born in Sydney, Australia, and is the youngest of five children.
 Cook grew up in a religious family with his father being a church minister.

 In grade six he auditioned for his school play by impersonating Frank Sinatra, and was so thrilled by the audience reaction that he decided to become an actor.